Local elections in New Zealand: Candidate affiliations

 When running for a local office, a candidate can indicate on their nomination form if they are running with an affiliation or as an independent.
 The Local Electoral Act 2001 defines an affiliation as "an endorsement by any organisation or group (whether incorporated or unincorporated)", such as an iwi, hapū or political party, and the electoral officer can require the candidate to provide evidence that they are eligible to claim such affiliation.

 The majority of local government candidates run as independents.
 In the 2019 elections, 60% of winning candidates did not declare any affiliation on their nomination forms, 18% declared themselves as "independent", 4% declared affiliation with a local ticket and only 3% declared affiliation with a registered political party.

 Party affiliation for candidates is more common in the main centres of Auckland, Christchurch and Wellington.
 In 2019, 38% of winning candidates for those councils declared affiliation with a local ticket, 22% declared affiliation with a registered political party, and no candidates left the affiliation section of their nomination forms blank.

 National-level political parties Labour, the Greens and Te Pāti Māori each run or endorse candidates for local elections.
 Local ticket City Vision in Auckland is jointly affiliated with both Labour and the Greens, and People's Choice in Christchurch is also a Labour-affiliate.

-In 2025, the ACT Party announced their intention to run or endorse candidates in that year's local elections, which would be the first time a modern right-wing party has run in local elections.
-Party leader David Seymour stated that ACT does not intend to stand mayoral candidates for the 2025 elections, but may do so for the 2028 elections.
+In 2025, the ACT Party announced their intention to run or endorse candidates in that year's local elections, which was the first time a national-level right-wing party had run in local elections.
+Party leader David Seymour stated that ACT did not intend to stand mayoral candidates for the 2025 elections, but may do so for the 2028 elections.

 The National Party does not run or officially endorse candidates in local elections.
 However, they have been associated with local party tickets such as Communities and Residents in Auckland, and Independent Citizens in Christchurch.

 While affiliation with a political party has been associated with increased electoral success, at least in Auckland, many councillors who are elected as independent candidates claim there is "no place for party politics" in local government.
 In response, candidates openly associated with political parties have accused some so-called "independent" candidates of being disingenuous and hiding their political affiliations.